showalter/bdws/README.md

 ## With script
 ### Setup
 - ./simple_test.sh
-    - -hn {hostname}: specify hostname.
-Default = http://127.0.0.1
+    - -hn {hostname}: specify hostname (Default = http://127.0.0.1)
-    - -sp {supervisor port}: specify the supervisor port.
-Default = 5001
+    - -sp {supervisor port}: specify the supervisor port (Default = 5001)
-    - -wc {workers}: specify number of workers.
-Default = 1
+    - -wc {workers}: specify number of workers (Default = 1)
 ### Client
 - Same as manual use

-## Clean up
+## Cleanup
-For now clean up is done by using ctrl-c on the workers and the supervisor, then exiting all windows.
-For the script, you can do ctrl-b d to detatch from the current window.
+For now cleanup is done by using ctrl-c on the workers and the supervisor, then exiting all windows.
+For the script, you can do ctrl-b d to detach from the current window.
 This will fully exit all running code.

 ## Testing
 A good way to test our program and get an idea of how the work is distributed is to use this script: